craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 If you hit your first target, you deal your Weapon Damage as normal.
 If you hit your second target, you deal a number of damage equal to twice your Weapon Ability Modifier instead of your normal Weapon Damage.

 If you are wielding a Weapon that additionally has the Two-Handed or Heavy Tags, you deal your normal Weapon Damage to your second target instead.

+### EXP - 2
+## Enforce
+###### REQ: 2EXP
+###### W+1 AP
+###### USE: Melee Weapon
+'You push forward so your allies can pull back for positional advantage or recovery.'

+Target a creature within your Weapon Range and establish Line of Sight.
+Make an Attack Roll against that target's Reflex.

+If you hit your target, you deal your Weapon Damage as normal.

+Then, an Ally within 10' of your target makes a Maneuver.

 ## Iron Tide
 ###### REQ: 2EXP